AlexsisMCB/starter-portfolio/README.md

 ## Description

-This is my first portfolio to showcase my work and giving a brief introduction of myself as well as my contact information.
+This is my first portfolio to showcase my work and give a brief introduction of myself as well as my contact information.

 ## Screen View